 But in more recent years that has changed.
 As word of success has gotten out, so more heads have been turned, more attentions piqued.
-In turn, bigger publishers have joined the channel, more advertisers have recognised its value, investment has risen and the industry has grown.
+In turn, bigger publishers have joined the channel, more advertisers have recognized its value, investment has risen and the industry has grown.
 Last year we estimated that almost \$13bn was invested in affiliate marketing globally by advertisers around the world.

 It is no coincidence that this growth has occurred at the same time that industry reports documenting the success of the channel have been published.
-It is five years since the UK's IAB published its first Online Performance Marketing study, assessing the specific value of affiliate marketing and lead generation there the industry they were able to quantify an industry worth just under a £1bn and generating £9bn in sales for advertisers.
-Since then, the industry has grown in leaps and bounds in the UK, and the OPM study has been integral to documenting that growth and ensuring that the story of its success has been widely shared.
-21
+It is five years since the UK's IAB published its first Online Performance Marketing study, assessing the specific value of affiliate marketing and lead generation there.

-Thanks to collaboration between 23 organisations from across
+Thanks to collaboration between 23 organizations from across